If you happen to write for a living, then I’m sure you’ve had many days when it seemed impossible to get your brain cells firing.

 Another thought that helped me get rid of my negativity and begin overcoming my writer’s block was thinking about my life and where I’d like to be in 5, 10, or 15 years from now.

-Even though I may be feeling like I am spinning my wheels just a tad at the moment, I remind myself that I am doing this for my son and myself… for the LONG TERM!
+Even though I may be feeling like I’m spinning my wheels just a tad at the moment, I remind myself that I’m doing this for my son and myself… for the LONG TERM!

-If you haven’t been successful by this time in your life, just hang in there you will find what your term of success is if you just stay positive and remain persistent.
+If you haven’t been successful by this time in your life, just hang in there you’ll find what your term of success is if you just stay the course, keep positive and remain persistent.

 Once you gain control of your negative thoughts you can begin writing, but let’s go on to the next tip.

 2. Carry a Notepad or Recording Device with You

 I find that I come up with the most creative ideas and thoughts when I’m taking my son to school.
 How often have you been at a red light when a mind blowing idea pops in your head?